What is the Bill of Lading (BL or BoL) Explained?

 - An inspection report

-Due to its very important, you must understand the protections that it does and does not provide you with.
-Since there isn't a universal format for a Bill of Lading, the following guide might not be exact in terms of the order in which the information is presented.
-However, since a Bill will contain the following information, it is still extremely useful in explaining what everything means.
+Due to its importance, you must understand the protections it does and does not provide.
+Since there isn't a universal format for a Bill of Lading, the following guide might not be exact regarding the order in which the information is presented.
+However, since a bill contains the following information, it is still instrumental in explaining everything.

 Header